Aguada, Puerto Rico: History

 In 1737, Philip V, King of Spain, declared that all mail en route to Venezuela and other South American countries from Puerto Rico should exit from Aguada's ports, leading to the area's economic growth.
 Also, an increase in population has been attributed to possible desertions from foreign merchant ships.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted its first census of Puerto Rico finding that the population of Aguada was 10,581.

 In the early years of the 20th century, two disasters affected the town of Aguada.
 First, a huge fire in 1912 destroyed most of the town buildings, including the old city hall, which contained all the city archives.
 On October 11, 1918, at 10:14:42 local time an earthquake known as the San Fermín earthquake destroyed the church and other structures.
 At Rio Culebrinas, 1000 kg blocks of limestone from the wrecked Columbus monument were carried inland to distances of 46–76 m by waves 4.0 m high.

 Hurricane María on September 20, 2017, triggered numerous landslides in Aguada, with its strong winds and heavy rain.
 Infrastructure and an estimated 8,000 homes in Aguada were damaged or destroyed.
 Two police officers died when they were caught in the flooded Culebrinas River.

+On July 16, 2023 a tornado touched down in Aguada, producing EF1 damage which included tearing a roof from a house and damage to power lines.
+The city is notorious for stormy weather.